-In Paris, there’s no need to go to the theatre to experience a captivating show; the entire city becomes a stage.
+In Paris, there’s no need to go to the theater to experience a captivating show; the entire city becomes a stage.
 The art of “people watching” is a cherished activity practiced by the French, and during the summer season, it reaches its peak.
 The perfect pastime is sitting at a café, leisurely observing the spectacle.
 This cultural initiation begins at a young age and continues throughout life.
 In college, my friends and I would gather over coffees or glasses of wine engaging in gossip and meticulously scrutinizing passers-by.
-From the choice of sock colour (men wearing white socks was considered catastrophic then, as it is now, tell me if you see a man wearing white socks in the pictures below) to the application of makeup and the length of a woman’s skirt, every detail was meticulously noted and discussed.
+From the choice of sock color (men wearing white socks was considered catastrophic then, as it is now, tell me if you see a man wearing white socks in the pictures below) to the application of makeup and the length of a woman’s skirt, every detail was meticulously noted and discussed.

 Another classic game I played with friends was to try and guess where people were from.
 American men were always easy to spot in their shorts.
 One thing that must be said about French men is that most of them wouldn’t be caught dead wearing a pair of shorts anywhere else but the seaside.
 When I was living in New York, I would walk my dog in Central Park every day and experience the seasonal waves of tourists.
 I could spot the French among them from a mile away: women with short hair, little to no makeup, and those unmistakably French glasses.
 Through practice, the art of observation became second nature.
 French people aren’t, however, known for their subtlety… I distinctly remember the way my grandmother used to look at people.
 When she would meet someone for the first time, she’d look them up and down, but her head would move at the same time as her eyes.
 Like my grandma, the years go by, and I continue to practice the art of people watching.